arnath/arnath.github.io/_posts/multiple-wordpress-containers.md

 - I wanted all the WordPress instances to share a single instance of MySQL (I ended up using MariaDB instead because boo Oracle).
 MySQL and MariaDB are pretty resource heavy and there didn't seem to be a good reason to run two database containers.
 - All the websites needed to use HTTPs because this is just good practice nowadays.
 I also wanted HTTP to redirect to HTTPs and both `example.com` and `www.example.com` to work as addresses.

 To pull this off, I made use of two projects I found on GitHub, [nginx-proxy](https://github.com/jwilder/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).
 I attempted to use the nginx Docker image directly but for some reason could never get WordPress to correctly handle requests.
 The nginx-proxy image automatically generates nginx reverse proxy configs for containers as they are created.
-The companion image handles the automatic creation, renewal, and use of Let's Encrypt certificates for proxied containers.
+The companion image handles the automatic creation, renewal, and use of SSL certificates from Let's Encrypt for proxied containers.
 JrCs has created a good diagram that explains how they work together:

 ![Nginx proxy schema](../_assets/nginx_proxy_schema_2.png)

 ### docker-compose.yml